 Levels of abstraction of a definition: This is a very difficult idea.
 Again we will return to it many times.
 Let me explain with a biological analogy that I like: I had a dog Ozzie, who was a corgi.
-If you this creature in my yard and had never seen such an animal before, you might ask: what is that?
+If you saw this creature in my yard and had never seen such an animal before, you might ask: what is that?
 There are many correct answers: Ozzie, a corgi, a dog, a canine, a mammal, an animal, a living thing.
 All of these a correct answers, but they are differ in what can be called the level of abstraction at which the answer is being formulated.
-Now here is the crucial point: the appropriate level of abstraction of the concepts used to describe something depend upon the question being asked.
+Now here is the crucial point: the appropriate level of abstraction of the concepts used to describe something depends upon the question being asked.
 There is no "correct" level of abstraction in general; it all depends on what the theoretical agenda and purpose is.

 What I will do in this lecture is discuss capitalism at a very high level of abstraction.
 This is what Marxists call the level of the "mode of production".
 For many purposes this is too high a level of abstraction.
 It would be like analyzing the behavior of a specific dog with only the concept of canine, for example.
-But this is the level of abstraction that anchors the diagnosis and critique and sets the stage for the elaboration of problems at lower levels of abstraction.
+If you want to explain why Ozzie liked to herd people while Micah, the Golden retriever we had before Ozzie, never herded people but loved to fetch tennis balls even when thrown in Lake Wingra, you would need the level of abstraction of dog breeds, not mammals or canines to answer the question.
+The mode of production level of analysis of economic institutions may be too high for many problems, but it is the level of abstraction that anchors the diagnosis and critique and sets the stage for the elaboration of problems at lower levels of abstraction.